geky/ramrsbd/README.md

 our codeword.

 Unless of course we had enough errors to end up overcorrecting to another codeword, but there's not much we can do in that case.

-No error-correction is perfect, Reed-Solomon is just damn well close.
+No error-correction is perfect.